 We also see the sharing of knowledge between firms even under capitalism.
 Market actors will share information when it’s to their long term benefit.
 A 1999 paper looking at this found something akin to the iterated prisoner’s dilemma between firms when it comes to sharing knowledge.
 The authors’ explanation for what was going on was: “what matters is not whether others win – it’s a fact of life that they sometimes will – but whether you win ….
 Sometimes the best way to succeed is to let others do well, including your competitors.”

 Decentralized approaches to production are also able to better integrate new discoveries or environmental shifts.
 Part of this is because of the tacit knowledge dimension.
 As we’ve already established, trying to explain how something works before you can do it can take a significant amount of time and might be impossible if the situation is sufficiently complex.
-Giving people the freedom to autonomous act and test their ideas against reality is far more effective than talking things out because it can definitively show whether something works or not.
+Giving people the freedom to test their ideas against reality is far more effective than talking things out because it can definitively show whether something works or not.

 Such an approach to innovation and experimentation pairs nicely with productive technology that rewards individuals’ agency and creativity.
 Once upon a time the Marxist argument about the superiority of large scale industry and the necessity of authoritarian management structures that such configuration entail may have been correct.
 But we’re long past that point.
 As the world has become more complex, flexibility becomes more important and authoritarian forms of management simply can’t keep up.